Jasper Skytram: All You NEED to Know Before Visiting

-The Jasper SkyTram (or the “Jasper Gondola” or “Jasper Tramway”) is one of the best things to do in Jasper, and offers visitors amazing views of the Canadian Rockies, all of Jasper, and Mt Robson.
+The Jasper SkyTram (also known as the “Jasper Gondola” or “Jasper Tramway”) is one of the top attractions in Jasper, offering visitors stunning views of the Canadian Rockies, Jasper, and Mt.
+Robson.

-We’ve been up all the scenic gondolas, trams, and lifts in the area and the Jasper SkyTram has some of the best views, especially if you choose to hike to the true summit of Whistlers Peak.
-Here’s all you need to know about going up the Jasper Gondola.
+We’ve been up all the scenic gondolas, trams, and lifts in the area, and the Jasper SkyTram has some of the best views, especially if you choose to hike to the true summit of Whistlers Peak.
+Here’s all you need to know about going up the Jasper Skytram.

 The Jasper SkyTram was constructed in 1964, and is Canada’s highest and longest tram.
 With a starting elevation of over 4,000 feet, the 7.5-minute trip to the top in the enclosed gondola will take you to over 7,500 feet, where you’ll be surrounded by magnificent views of the largely undisturbed Canadian Rockies, the town of Jasper, and the Athabasca River.

 In the summer, the Jasper SkyTram is one of the most popular things to do in Jasper, so it’s best to book tickets in advance to save time.
-Tickets are sold on the Jasper SkyTram website, and they correspond to a scheduled time in order to avoid lines.
+Tickets are also sold on the Jasper SkyTram website as well as on third parties like Get Your Guide and they correspond to a scheduled time in order to avoid lines.

-We recommend booking as far in advance as possible, but it does help to leave a little flexibility.
-That way you can maximize your experience and select a fair weather day.
+We recommend booking as far in advance as possible, but it’s also helpful to leave a little flexibility in your Jasper itinerary.
+That way, you can maximize your experience and select a fair-weather day.

 The Jasper SkyTram is located next to the ski resort Marmot Basin at the base of Whistlers Peak.
 To reach the base station plan for a 10-15 minute drive from the town of Jasper.
 We recommend you arrive around 20 minutes before your time slot as they board a little early, and you’ll need to pick up your tickets too.

-You can spend as long as you would like on the top, or at least until the last cable car, which leaves one hour later than the last scheduled ascent.
-Unless you feel like hiking all the way down in the dark.
+You can spend as long as you like on the top, or at least until the last cable car, which departs one hour after the last scheduled ascent.
+That is, unless you feel like hiking all the way down in the dark.

 You are supposed to schedule a return time, especially on beautiful summer days.
-But honestly we’ve found that return trams operate more on on a first-come-first-serve basis, it just means you should prepared to wait a little.
+But honestly, we’ve found that return trams operate more on a first-come-first-served basis, which just means you should be prepared to wait a little.
 This is especially true if you choose to wait until the last hour of the day, especially during peak season in the Rockies.

 Engineer John Ogilvy assumed responsibility for the project following a discreet journey to Jasper to survey the location.
 Utilizing helicopters to transport both workers and materials to the summit, his team completed the endeavor in a mere five months, despite encountering many communication difficulties between German experts and local engineers.
 Read the full story here!